Tikanga Māori: Opinions

 An example of applied tikanga is an approach by Māori weavers in the gathering of traditional materials such as harakeke.
 One tikanga is to never cut the inside leaves of the plant, the names of these leaves are the rito and this is metaphorically linked to growth of humans.
-Practically it ensures the life cycle of the plant, that the harvesting of the fibre doesn't kill the plant and it also connects the value of the resource to the people that use it.
+Practically it ensures the life cycle of the plant, that the harvesting of the fibre does not kill the plant and it also connects the value of the resource to the people that use it.